HGARgG-0710/parsers.js/README.md

 ```

 A general function (and an interface), returning a function for creation of immutable map-like data-structures
-on the base of maps, purposed for representing an arbitrary connection.
+on the base of maps, purposed for representing an arbitrary connection via `change`.

-The 'index(x)' is defined as a run-through all of the `keys()`, and checking for
+The 'index(x)' is defined as a run-through all of the `key`s in `keys()`, and checking for
 truthfulness of `change(key, x)`.
 The value corresponding to the first such key is returned.
 In case of failure to find a match, `undefined` is returned.